Sliding into bed and having a nice plump duvet gently fall down around you.

 The cover on the outside is 100% bamboo fibres making it luxuriously soft while the filling on the inside is 50% bamboo and 50% Nano Microfibre.
 All that bamboo means it’s anti-allergy and hypoallergenic resisting all mould fungi mildew and dust mites (which as an asthmatic I love).

 The bamboo also provides some temperature regulation so the 10.5 tog feels warmer in winter and colder in summer, I still throw an extra blanket on it when the temperature gets really low but I’m in the north of Scotland which I’d sometimes swear is actually located at the North Pole.
+But now we’re getting into the warmer weather this duvet is the absolute best choice for hot weather.

 Final plus point is that the filling is sewn into individual pockets which I just love, it means it stays plump all the way across and doesn’t sag up one side through the night.